 Invest in website performance

 Website speed is important not only to the search engines, but also to the visitor.
 Google wants a quality user experience for those searching for information.
 You may have the best content but if your website has a problem loading quickly, you will lose visitors and visibility.
+In addition, Google is using page load speed as a ranking signal, so if your website doesn’t load quickly, you could find your content hiding in the search engine results pages.

 Invest in your WordPress website